formiel/speech-translation/README.md

 The configurations needed to be trained for longer epochs are saved in `egs/must_c/st_multilingual/conf/training` in this repo.

 ### 2.3.
 Train or Resume training
-Please run the following command to train or resume training (the resume will be detected automatically if there are checkpoints in the `exp/${config}/results` folder), where `${config}` is the name tag of the experiment.
+Please run the following command to train or resume training. **The training will be automatically resumed from the last checkpoints in the `exp/${config}/results` folder if this folder exists, where `${config}` is the name tag of the experiment.
+If `exp/${config}/results` folder does not exist, the model will be trained from scratch (the weights is initialized using the pre-trained weights provided)**.

 ```bash
 bash run.sh --stage 4 --stop-stage 4 --ngpu 8 \